-- ·Level of distress: - → Estimate blood loss (if any) - → Is the patient in shock?
-If yes, Go to page 52 "Shock" protocol - Consider immediate transport or prepare for delivery - •Determine stage (trimester) of pregnancy - VAGINAL BLEEDING (Abnormal bleeding between menses, during pregnancy, postpartum or post operative) - 1.1 If postpartum, gently massage the fundus to decrease bleeding - 1.2 Monitor vital signs frequently
+- •I evel of distress: - → Estimate blood loss (if any) - → Is the patient in shock?
+If yes, Go to page 54 "Shock" protocol - Consider immediate transport or prepare for delivery - Determine stage (trimester) of pregnancy - •Any patient that is ≥ 20 weeks pregnant who has sign(s)/symptom(s) that may be pregnancy related (e.g. ABD pain), should be preferentially triaged to a receiving facility with a Labor and Delivery department. - VAGINAL BLEEDING (Abnormal bleeding between menses, during pregnancy, postpartum or post operative) - 1.1 If postpartum, gently massage the fundus to decrease bleeding - 1.2 Monitor vital signs frequently